Lisbon: Economy

-The sovereign debt crisis exacerbated poor labor conditions and low purchasing power.
-Although the city modernized its infrastructure and experienced significant tourism growth and income, this reality was not proportionally reflected in the average living conditions.
+The sovereign debt crisis exacerbated poor labour conditions and low purchasing power.
+Although the city modernised its infrastructure and experienced significant tourism growth and income, this reality was not proportionally reflected in the average living conditions.
 Prices generally increased, but wages did not follow this trend.
-Labor conditions remain far below the standards of the rest of the European Union (EU).
+Labour conditions remain far below the standards of the rest of the European Union (EU).

 Therefore, Lisbon is still the European capital with some of the lowest wages and purchasing power within the EU.
 Energy, electricity, gas, and fuel, as well as supermarkets and housing, are among the most expensive, even compared to the richest countries in Europe.
 The gap between the highest and lowest wages is the largest within the eurozone.
 The minimum wage can be as low as 6-7 euros per hour.
 Due to these reasons, Lisbon has a high level of youth emigration, mostly to other European countries such as France, the UK, Luxembourg, Switzerland, and Belgium.

 Lisbon was the 7th most "livable city" in the world in 2021 according to lifestyle magazine Monocle.

 Tourism is also a significant industry.
 The city is the ninth-most-visited city in Southern Europe, after Istanbul, Rome, Barcelona, Milan, Athens, Venice, Madrid and Florence with 3,639,900 tourists in 2019.
-In 2022 there were around 6 tourists for every resident.
+In 2022 there were about 6 tourists for every resident.
 The city is popular for both leisure and business tourism.
-Around 7.7 million tourists visited Lisbon region in 2022 alone, with 71.1% of them being international tourists.
-It is estimated that tourist receipts will stand at 17.4 billion euros (€) in 2023.
+About 7.7 million tourists visited Lisbon region in 2022 alone, with 71.1% of them being international tourists.
+It is estimated that tourist receipts will stand at €17.4 billion in 2023.

 Transport

 Metro

 The Lisbon Metro is Portugal's oldest and largest subway system.

 The Lisbon Metro connects the city centre with the upper and eastern districts, and also reaches some suburbs that are part of the Lisbon metropolitan area, such as Amadora and Loures.
 It is the fastest way to get around the city and it provides a good number of interchanging stations with other types of transportation.
 From the Lisbon Airport station to the city centre it may take roughly 25 mins.
-In 2019, the Lisbon Metro served around 173 million passengers (and 475.000 daily).
+In 2019, the Lisbon Metro served about 173 million passengers (and 475.000 daily).
 As of 2018, the Lisbon Metro comprises four lines, identified by individual colours (blue, yellow, green and red) and 56 stations, with a total length of 44.2 km.
 Several expansion projects have been proposed, the most recent being the transformation of the Green Line into a circular line and the creation of two more stations (Santos and Estrela).